trumberger/monitoring-wiki/Work-Instructions/Activate-Customer.md

 - Click on ICM: Onboard ICM
 - Enter Service ID and select the service
 - Click on + Onboard New
-- Enter fields as listed below
+- Enter fields as listed below, save and submit

 | Fields | Required | Description |
 |---|---|---|